over-engineer/gasp/README.md

 ## 📖 License

-Google Analytics Simple Plugin is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or any later version.
+Simple Plugin for Google Analytics is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or any later version.

-Google Analytics Simple Plugin is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Simple Plugin for Google Analytics is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Google Analytics Simple Plugin.
+You should have received a copy of the GNU General Public License along with Simple Plugin for Google Analytics.
 If not, see <http://www.gnu.org/licenses/>.